 summarise the influence of feature $k$ on the mapping.
 Due to this observation, metric learners are often accompanied by the \textit{relevance profile} which is provided by the diagonal entries of ${\mathbf M}$; this gives insight into relevant features for the given task, such as potential biomarkers for medical diagnostics \cite{arltbiehl2011jcem}.
 For DTW-LMNN, this interpretation directly transfers to a relevance profile for the sequential data related to each feature component, such as single joints in the case of Mocap data: for the metric (Eq.~\ref{dtwmetric}), the entry $M_{kk}$ summarises the influence of distances which are based on the feature sensor $k$.

-It has recently been pointed out that this interpretation has problems provided high dimensional or highly correlated data are analysed: in such cases, the relevance profile and the underlying linear transformation $\mathbf{L}$ are not unique, rather data correlations can give rise to random, spurious relevance peaks.
-We expect this effect for Mocap data due to a high correlation of neighbouring joints.
+It has recently been pointed out that this interpretation has problems provided high dimensional or highly correlated data are analyzed: in such cases, the relevance profile and the underlying linear transformation $\mathbf{L}$ are not unique, rather data correlations can give rise to random, spurious relevance peaks.
+We expect this effect for Mocap data due to a high correlation of neighboring joints.
 For vectorial data, this effect is caused by the following observation, as pointed out in \cite{l2reg}: assume $\mathbf{X}=[\vec x^1,\ldots,\vec x^m]$ refers to the data matrix.
 Then two linear transformations $\mathbf{L}_1$ and $\mathbf{L}_2$ are equivalent with respect to $\mathbf{X}$ iff $\mathbf{L}_1\mathbf{X} = \mathbf{L}_2\mathbf{X}$.
-This is equivalent to the fact that the difference $(\mathbf{L}_1-\mathbf{L}_2)\mathbf{X}$ vanishes.
+This relationship is equivalent to the fact that the difference $(\mathbf{L}_1-\mathbf{L}_2)\mathbf{X}$ vanishes.
 Hence, by considering the squared form

 we can relate this property to the fact that the differences of the rows are given by vectors which lie in the null space of the data correlation matrix $\mathbf{C}:=\mathbf{X}\mathbf{X}^\top$.
-This gives us a unique characterisation of the equivalence class of matrix $\mathbf{L}$ with respect to the data transformations for $\mathbf{X}$: equivalent matrices, i.e.\ matrices which map data $\mathbf{X}$ in the same way as matrix $\mathbf{L}$, differ from $\mathbf{L}$ by multiples of eigenvectors related to $0$ eigenvalues of $\mathbf{C}$.
-Provided the metric learning method does not take this fact into account, its outcome matrix will be random as concerns contributions of this null space.
+This fact gives us a unique characterization of the equivalence class of matrix $\mathbf{L}$ with respect to the data transformations for $\mathbf{X}$: equivalent matrices, e.g., matrices which map data $\mathbf{X}$ in the same way as matrix $\mathbf{L}$, differ from $\mathbf{L}$ by multiples of eigenvectors related to $0$ eigenvalues of $\mathbf{C}$.
+Provided the metric learning method does not take this fact into account, its outcome matrix is random as concerns contributions of this null space.